-Majority of people devote a huge amount of their work time within an office.
+The majority of people devote a huge amount of their work time to an office.

-The ambiance of office is of great significance to the employees as it has direct influence on the job efficiency of the employees.
+The ambiance of the office is of great significance to the employees as it has a direct influence on the job efficiency of the employees.

-The purpose of the outline is to derive maximum utility of the available space.
+The purpose of the outline is to derive the maximum utility of the available space.

 What Is a Cellular Office Layout?

-A cellular office layout is a kind of organizational arrangement in which separate chambers are allotted to different sections of a division in the office so that all employees own an individual office.
+A cellular office layout is a kind of organizational arrangement in which separate chambers are allotted to different sections of a division in the office so that all employees on an individual office.

 The cellular layout of an office is also known as a private or closed office.

 It is generally partitioned with walls or panels to form separate office places for every staff and each cubicle has a door.
 It is typically equipped with common fixtures like a chair and a table.

 Each cellular office accommodates normally one or two employees.
 Cellular office layouts are extremely essential for those who require noiseless surroundings to focus.

 In the late ’60s, this layout was conceptualized by eminent designer and planner Robert Propst.
 Cellular Office Layout has its own benefits and drawbacks which discussed below.